aerospike-community/aerospike-linqpad-driver/docs/blogs/AutoValues.md

 -   Convert\<T\> -- Will try to convert to the provided .Net data type.
 If it cannot, an invalid cast exception is thrown.
 -   Is{data type} – Use to test if the underlying .Net data type is that {date type}.
 Examples of these functions are: IsList, IsCDT, IsJSON, IsInt16, IsNumeric, IsString, etc.
 -   To{data type} – Will try to convert to the .Net {data type}, if possible.
-If it cannot be converted, the default value of that type is returned.
 Note {data type} can be Dictionary, List, .Net native type, etc. Examples of these functions are: ToList, ToBoolean, ToByte, etc.
 -   TryGetValue\<T\> – This will try to match a provided value and convert the value into the provided .Net data type.
-If not successful, the default value of that data type or false is returned.
-Depending on usage.
+If not successful, the default value of that data type and/or false is returned, depending on usage.
 This function can be applied against CDTs or non-CDT values.
 -   TryGetValue – This will try to match the provided value.
 If successful, the matched value is returned as an Auto-Value.
 If not, an empty Auto-Value, false, or null can be returned depending on usage.
 This function can be applied against CDTs or non-CDT values.
 -   AsEnumerable – This will convert an Auto-Value into an enumerable object if it is a DB CDT.
 If not a CDT, an empty enumeration is returned.
 All elements in the CDT are scanned and converted into Auto-Values.
 This will provide the highest level of protection again invalid casts or null value reference exceptions.
 This also allow for the use of the advance Auto-Value functions outlined in the [Collection Data Types](#collection-data-types) section.
--   Implicit Casting – Auto-Values know how to implicitly cast from an Aerospike data types to any .Net primary type without explicitly providing the type.
+-   Implicit Casting – Auto-Values know how to implicitly cast from an Aerospike data type to any .Net primary type without explicitly providing the type.

 Detailed documentation can be found by means of IntelliSense or reviewing the functions individual documentation.